Frequently Asked Questions

 Q. What types of terrain do your hunts take place in?

-A. All of our guided hunts in SEMO, as well as our daily pit leases, take place in flooded or Dry rice & bean fields.
+A. All of our guided hunts in SEMO, as well as our daily pit leases, take place in shallowly flooded rice & bean fields.

 Q. Do you mix guided hunting parties?